 Hot springs are also popular attractions in this area.
 Don't miss the springs along the edge of the Laugahraun lava field.
 This is also where you'll find the area's only accommodation (more on that later).

 If waterfalls are on your must-see list, Landmannalaugar does not disappoint.
-Visit Ófærufoss, which is located near the popular Eldgjá fissure, otherwise known as the "Canyon of Fire."
+Visit Ófærufoss, which is located near the popular Eldgjá fissure, otherwise known as the "Fire Canyon."

 What to Do Nearby